- J.D., Southern Methodist University School of Law, 1993

 - September 26, 2006

-- September 20, 2006National webcast presentation for the Association of Corporate Counsel with Mallun Yen, Head IP Counsel, Cisco Systems, Inc; and John DeGroote, Chief Litigation Counsel, BearingPoint, Inc.
+- Presented in a national webcast for the Association of Corporate Counsel with Mallun Yen, Head IP Counsel, Cisco Systems, Inc; and John DeGroote, Chief Litigation Counsel, BearingPoint, Inc.

 - Presented to: The National Institute of Trial Advocacy; Southern Regional Trial Skills Programs, and the Lorman Education Services Seminar, "Trial Practice"

 - "Voir Dire” [In it to Win it] - Presented to the National Institute of Trial Advocacy, Southern Regional Trial Skills Programs.

 - “Negotiation: Ten Things to Think About – A Non-Exhaustive List”, Dallas Association of Young Lawyers, Dallas, Texas (July 2004 and September 2005) (Co- Presenter).